-It has taken years to sculpt our dreams and schemes into being.
+It took years.
 Too busy studying or slogging through shift work, the idea of owning a brewery always took a back seat.
 We never stopped planning, though.
 And we never stopped brewing.
-Our homemade equipment and plastic buckets never grew (too) fousty.
+Our homemade equipment and plastic buckets never grew (too) dusty.

 Owen is a technical brewer.
 He has brewed more and for longer than the rest, and was instrumental in inspiring James and Richard in turn.
-Within a few all-grain brews, James (with Owen's guidance) was brewing his first commercial beer with Dark Star following his entry into the National Homebrewing Awards.
-He then won the Institute of Brewing and Distilling's homebrew competition, with what became Stewart Brewing's Skeleton Blues.
-Meanwhile, Rich learned.
+Within a few all-grain brews, James (with Owen's guidance) brewed his first commercial beer, with Dark Star Brewing following his runner up place in the UK National Homebrewing Awards.
+James then won the national Institute of Brewing and Distilling competition, with what was to become Stewart Brewing's Skeleton Blues.
+Meanwhile, Richard learned.
 With minimal aid, he brewed all of the beer served at his own wedding and to great acclaim.
-He even threw one of them into the IBD competition, where it picked up a prize.
+He even threw one of them into the above IBD competition, where it still picked up a medal.

 We are unlike any brewery you'll ever have heard of.
 We have crafted it from pieces of equipment we've scrounged, swapped for and borrowed.
 Our vessels were created from old jam storage tanks.
 We wrapped them in coils of copper pipe and insulated with camping mats.
 They're cooled using a couple of old pub beer chillers.
 Our boiler and hot liquor tank are made from Italian olive oil pots, in which we drilled some big holes for some heavy duty electric elements.

 You may question our sanity, but building everything ourselves has a few advantages.
-We could not afford to do it any other way - we had no capital investment.
-You could not have designed a better mashing system than ours, which is cobbled together from another jam tank, a homebrew pot and some perforated stainless steel discs.
+We could not afford to do it any other way - we had no outside investment.
+And no debt.
+And because we’d done it all before as homebrewers, we knew what worked: you could not have designed a better mashing system than ours, which is cobbled together from another jam tank, a homebrew pot and some perforated stainless steel discs.
 Our unique (and enormous) stainless steel mesh basket acts as a proportionally huge hop filter, giving unprecedented hop contact, flavour and aroma.

-It may be rough, and it may take a little longer than most, but it can produce 500 litres of damn fine beer.
+It may be rough, and it may take a little longer than most, but it can produce half a ton of damn fine beer.